Mapping Post-War Networks

 Did the writers at Combat really belong to a new generation?
 How many writers already known in the 1920s and 1930s occupied its pages?
 How many writers compromised under Vichy?
 How many Communists?
 How many Gaullists?

 Our index of titles allows us to measure the amount of space given to various issues.
 How much film criticism?
 How much political coverage—national and international?
 How soon did the newspaper acknowledge the death camps?
 How did it cover the massacres at Sétif in 1945?
 What names and events appear repeatedly?

 Women won the right to vote in 1944.
 How did Combat measure this sea change?
 How many women wrote for the newspaper?

 What is Combat’s geographical frame of reference —to what cities and countries does it refer?
 Is Germany, the vanquished enemy, the most frequently cited?
 What about French anxiety—or enthusiasm—over “Americanization”?
 How many foreign writers did it publish?
 How many translations?

 Do the categories “right” and “left” apply to Combat?
 Its motto is “from Resistance to Revolution” and yet it was fiercely anti-Stalinist.
 How does it convey its political views in the postwar landscape, especially in contrast to the other major post-war newspapers (L’Humanité, Le Monde, Le Figaro, Le Parisien libéré)?

-This project was awarded a Seed Grant from the Yale Digital Humanities Laboratory to support student work and acquire the digitized and OCRed print run of Combat.
+This project received a grant from the French Embassy Centers of Excellence in 2020.
+Prior awards include a Seed Grant from the Yale Digital Humanities Laboratory to support student work and acquire the digitized and OCRed print run of Combat.

 The Kan'ichi Asakawa Epistolary Network Project